 Department of Physics and Engineering

-Faculty: Duke Bulanon, Joshua Griffin, Dan Lawrence, William Packard, Stephen Parke, and Bob Rogers
+Faculty: Duke Bulanon, Joshua Griffin, Dan Lawrence, Stephen Parke (Department Chair), Benjamin Pearson

 The Department of Physics and Engineering teaches students to be creative problem solvers.
 It not only gives students a solid foundation in theory and analytical skills, but also provides hands-on training in modern software, test equipment, and fabrication equipment.
-The department faculty seek to instill a Christian perspective in everything done, including applying technical knowledge and skills to various Christian mission and humanitarian projects around the world.
+The department faculty seeks to instill a Christian perspective in everything done, including applying technical knowledge and skills to various Christian mission and humanitarian projects around the world.
 Our graduates are well prepared for a career in industry and for graduate school.

 Department Learning Objectives: